jaspervdj/hakyll/web/tutorials/using-clay-with-hakyll.markdown

 match "css/*.hs" $ do
     route   $ setExtension "css"
     compile $ getResourceString >>= withItemBody (unixFilter "runghc" [])

+-- cabal sandbox users can use (unixFilter "cabal" ["exec", "runghc"]) -- given that you've added cabal to your PATH
 ```

 The major advantage of using this method (as opposed to importing the Clay files